jlomako/webscraper/README.md

 # webscraper
-gets content from website and saves results to files
+gets content from website and saves results to file